Skip to main content

 • The campaign creation form requires setting a crowdloan cap the maximum amount a campaign can collect.
 A team can still win an auction if the cap is not reached.

 • Set the desired end of the crowdloan in the "Ending block" field.
-This helps to ensure that the crowdloan is live during the entire duration of the auction.
-For example, if an auction starts in three days and will last for five days, you may want to set your crowdloan to end in 10 days, or a similar timescale.
+This helps ensure that the crowdloan is live during the entire auction.
+For example, if an auction starts in three days and lasts five days, you should set your crowdloan to end in 10 days or a similar timescale.

 • One way of calculating the ending block number is adding: (10 * 60 * 24 * 7) * (x * 6) + y